MaiHongPhong1902/Tuberculosis-Detection-on-Chest-X-Rays/README.md

 # README - Tuberculosis Detection on Chest X-Rays

 ## Introduction
-This project focuses on developing a deep learning model for automated tuberculosis detection from chest X-ray images.
-The model leverages Convolutional Neural Networks (CNN) combined with Coordinate Attention (CoordAttention) to enhance accuracy in medical image diagnosis.
+This project explores the potential of deep learning models for automated tuberculosis detection from chest X-ray images.
+The study focuses on analyzing and comparing existing academic research rather than implementing a fully operational system.
+It leverages Convolutional Neural Networks (CNN) combined with Coordinate Attention (CoordAttention) to enhance accuracy in medical image diagnosis.

 ## Authors
 - **Mai Thanh Lam** (Student ID: 20119137)